SkittlePox/MinesweeperAIXP/README.md

 # Piranha
-A Windows XP Minesweeper AI
+A Windows XP Minesweeper Bot

 <!---------------------------------------------------------------------------------
 | PPPPPPP  IIIII   RRRRRRR          A        NN      N   H       H        A       |